OMGdaDPS/stuff/README.md

 Fancy Bash Prompt| Bash prompt from [Parrot OS](https://parrotlinux.org/) WoeUSB install | How to install on Debian/Ubuntu based systems BU USB Backup Tool| Amazingly simple way to back things up to USB!
+StopWatch | Just a nice, simple stopwatch for the terminal!

 ## Todo: